-Office Supplies - general office supplies will be purchased for the field and Port of Entries (POE) to perform daily operations/duties.
+Office Supplies - general office supplies will be purchased for the field to perform daily operations/duties to include supplies for the POE's.
 General office supplies will also be utilized in the administration and financial compliance of this grant award.
 General office supplies will consist of but are not limited to pens, paper, folders, labels, highlighters, toner/ink, thermal paper, binders, printers, scanners, computer desks, chairs, etc. All office supplies are under the threshold of \$5000 per acquisition and/or under the requirement for length of its useful life.